Colonel By Secondary School

-Colonel By Secondary School is an Ottawa-Carleton District School Board high school.
-It is located in the Beacon Hill neighbourhood of Gloucester in the city of Ottawa, Ontario, Canada.
+Colonel By Secondary School is a high school in the Beacon Hill neighbourhood of Ottawa, Ontario, Canada.
 It is a non-semestered school, and was the only English public school in Ottawa that offers the International Baccalaureate (IB) diploma programme until Merivale High School began its IB programme in September 2019.
-Colonel By is renowned locally and provincially as an academically rigorous school.
+Colonel By has a reputation locally and provincially as an academically rigorous school.
 In the 2018–19 school year, it was ranked the sixth best secondary school in Ontario by the Fraser Institute.

 History

 Colonel By Secondary School was unveiled on March 10, 1972.
 The school was designed by Craig and Kohler architects with P.E.
 Brule Co.
 Ltd. contractors.
 The school was erected by the Carleton Board of Education.
 The school is dedicated to Lieutenant-Colonel John By.
 J.L.
 McDonald served as the first principal of Colonel By Secondary School.